Thomas Virgil Wegener Profile Photo

 A devoted supporter of 4‑H and the Cedar County Fair, Tom was inducted into the Iowa 4‑H Hall of Fame in recognition of his years of service.
 He could often be found at the fairgrounds early in the morning, making sure everything was ready before others arrived.
 He enjoyed sharing his knowledge with young people, giving rides around the grounds, and encouraging the next generation.
 His commitment helped create a place where others could learn, grow, and feel welcomed.

 Tom also had a love for music and sound equipment and was often behind the scenes running sound or announcing events at the fairgrounds.
-He also enjoyed traveling and spending time with his many friends.
+He enjoyed traveling and spending time with his many friends.

 Closer to home, Tom treasured time with his family and was especially proud to be a grandfather.
 He enjoyed his morning coffee group and was known for stopping in to visit friends—often unannounced, but always welcome.
 He had a way of making people smile, often parting with his familiar “Take care, bear,” or choosing a seat “on the 50‑yard line” wherever he went.